Wolf3s/xbmc4xbox-python/python/Doc/library/os.rst

   through the :mod:`os` module, but using them is of course a threat to portability.

+* All functions accepting path or file names accept both bytes and string objects, and result in an object of the same type, if a path or file name is returned.

 * An "Availability: Unix" note means that this function is commonly found on Unix systems.
 It does not make any claims about its existence on a specific operating system.